Requirements to qualify for a license

 - State police may charge up to $5 for application processing

 Reciprocity with other states

 Visit the Virginia State Police website to determine what states have reciprocity agreements with Virginia.
-Check out this reciprocity map to see if your out of state CCW permit will allow you to carry in Virginia.

 Where can you not carry a concealed weapon?

 You are allowed to carry a gun into a restaurant or club which serves alcohol in Virginia as long as you are not consuming.
 Here is a list of places you are not allowed to carry:

 - Private property if prohibited by the owner (This includes all areas where it is posted that weapons are prohibited)

 - Public places while intoxicated

 - Places of worship during a religious meeting without good cause

 - Schools (An exception exists which allows you to carry while in your car in the parking lot, traffic circle, or other means of ingress or egress to the school)